beakerbrowser/beakerbrowser.com/_docs/inside-beaker/privacy-and-security.md

 Beaker provides better data privacy than other browsers.
 Dat websites are executed in a restrictive sandbox on the user’s device.
 While traditional Web apps assume a connection to a remote host, Dats are detached and must request network rights specially.
 Without permission, Dat sites should have no way to export user data.

-Rather than using remote services, Dat sites write user data to the local device with the `localStorage`, `indexDB`, and Dat APIs.
+Rather than using remote services, Dat sites write user data to the local device with the `localStorage`, `indexedDB`, and Dat APIs.
 Read more about the [Thick applications model](/docs/inside-beaker/thick-applications.html).

 ## Secret sharing